The Role of Wearable Devices in Predicting and Detecting Complications and Adverse Events

 Device: Wearable Device

-A Wearable Device will be placed on the wrist of the patient \~30 days prior to the patient's scheduled surgery, removed during the operation, and replaced for \~180 days post-operatively.
+A Wearable Device will be placed on the wrist of the patient \~30 days prior to the patient's scheduled treatment and for up to 5 years following treatment.
 The device will record activity in terms of steps, sleep quality, heart rate, etc.

 Sponsors & Collaborators